 Eat at least one serving of fermented foods a day to promote gut health!

 You don’t want to buy special supplements, think the process of fermenting is too time consuming or simply find the other 4 options too difficult to handle?

 No problem.
 What if I tell you, I can guarantee you that you could boost your nutritional profile almost instantly by changing the way you cook and eat?

 Try to include foods rich in insoluble fiber like whole grains, beans, flax seeds or vegetables like peas and some rich in soluble fiber like psyllium husks, soy products, avocado, starchy vegetables or fruits with skin or pulp.

 But go even further than that.
-Cooking grains like rice or starchy vegetables like potatoes or yams and leaving them on the counter to cool down increases the amount of resistant starches.
+Cooking grains like rice or starchy vegetables like potatoes or yams and leaving them on the counter to cool down a bit (not longer than 1 hour – proceed to put them in the fridge then) increases the amount of resistant starches.
 Resistant starches are also great nutrients for healthy gut bacteria to feed on.